 Consistency in the format of energy content information had no effect on participants' ability to rank different types of alcoholic beverages by their energy content.
 However, participants perceived this to be an easier task when the format of the energy content information was presented in a consistent format across different types of alcoholic beverages (as opposed to in an inconsistent format).
-This latter effect was important to investigate because if consumers find information easier to use, then they may be more likely to engage with it (Samant & Seo, 2016).
-This effect on consumers' perceived ease of use was small.
+This latter finding is important because if consumers find information easier to use, then they may be more likely to engage with it (Samant & Seo, 2016).